joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/opinion/100000010928427/tucker-carlsons-big-bet.html

 **Murder of Henry Nowak, Who Was Handcuffed by Police While Dying, Fuels Outrage in UK**\
-`Authorities in Britain are investigating police officers who handcuffed a student, Henry Nowak, while he was dying, in a case that been increasingly politicized.`\
+`The authorities in Britain are investigating police officers who handcuffed a student, Henry Nowak, while he was dying, in a case that been increasingly politicized.`\
 https://www.nytimes.com/2026/06/02/world/europe/henry-nowak-murder-uk-stabbing.html

 **Protests Grow in Albania Over Kushner-Linked Project**\